-The IWC has held two Expert Workshops (IWC, 2014 and 2015) one science-oriented and the other policy oriented on this issue.
+The IWC has held two Expert Workshops (IWC, 2014 and 2015)3 one science-oriented and the other policy oriented on this issue.
 Building upon these, a Joint ACCOBAMS/ASCOBANS/SPA-RAC Workshop on marine debris and cetacean stranding was held on 8 April 2018 in La Spezia (Italy) and a joint ACCOBAMS/ASCOBANS workshop will be organised between to harmonize the existing documents before the Seventh Meeting of the Parties to ACCOBAMS.

 The Scientific Committee notes that evaluating and addressing threats such as marine debris is a key part of the ACCOBAMS objectives and it is relevant to past decisions related to inter alia the ACCOBAMS Conservation Plan, the 2017-2019 work programme and Resolutions 6.22 and 8.10.
-The Scientific Committee therefore:
+The Scientific Committee therefore: (1) reiterates the importance of evaluating and addressing issues related to marine debris in the ACCOBAMS region;

-- (1) reiterates the importance of evaluating and addressing issues related to marine debris in the ACCOBAMS region; - (2) recommends that the Scientific Committee identifies pilot areas with an existing stranding network where the level 1 basic tiered guidelines on necropsies approach can be adopted and systematically implemented throughout 2019 to gather a de minimis set of data including presence/absence of ingested and entangling debris, species, sex and total length of the animals; - (3) endorses increased international co-operation on this issue with other bodies including those with an emphasis on cetaceans (e.g. IWC, ASCOBANS, ECS) as well as regional initiatives on marine debris (e.g. MSFD, ECAP and EU) and supports the proposal for a workshop on Marine Debris organised by IWC, preferably to coincide with the World Conference on the Biology of Marine Mammals in Barcelona in December 2019; - (4) stresses that a multi-disciplinary approach delivered across different spatial and temporal scales is necessary to tackle the issue effectively and advises ACCOBAMS and its Parties to liaise with other relevant bodies, Organisations and initiatives at the Regional scale to: - support effective means to reduce marine debris in the environment (including voluntary and legislative initiatives to reduce production and consumption of single-use items, and investment in the collection, recycling and sustainable disposal of waste) and
+(2) recommends that the Scientific Committee identifies pilot areas with an existing stranding network where the level 1 basic tiered guidelines on necropsies approach can be adopted and systematically implemented throughout 2019 to gather a de minimis set of data including presence/absence of ingested and entangling debris, species, sex and total length of the animals4;

+(3) endorses increased international co-operation on this issue with other bodies including those with an emphasis on cetaceans (e.g. IWC, ASCOBANS, ECS) as well as regional initiatives on marine debris (e.g. MSFD, ECAP and EU) and supports the proposal for a workshop on Marine Debris organised by IWC, preferably to coincide with the World Conference on the Biology of Marine Mammals in Barcelona in December 2019;

+(4) stresses that a multi-disciplinary approach delivered across different spatial and temporal scales is necessary to tackle the issue effectively and advises ACCOBAMS and its Parties to liaise with other relevant bodies, Organisations and initiatives at the Regional scale to:

+- support effective means to reduce marine debris in the environment (including voluntary and legislative initiatives to reduce production and consumption of single-use items, and investment in the collection, recycling and sustainable disposal of waste) and - develop an implement educational and public awareness programmes related to marine debris and cetaceans and steps individuals can take to reduce marine debris; and

-International Whaling Commission.
+3 International Whaling Commission.
 2014.
 Report of the IWC Scientific Committee Workshop on Marine Debris.
 Journal of Cetacean Research and Management 15 (suppl.): 521-41.